favourch/Notes-blog/docs/USMLE/Renal/Chronic tubulointerstitial nephritis.md

 	- Associated with an increased risk of urothelial carcinoma; can progress to ESRD
 # Etiology
 - Medications
-	- Analgesic nephropathy: combination analgesics , NSAIDs, and acetaminophen
+	- Analgesic nephropathy: combination analgesics , NSAIDs, and [[../Pharmacology/Non-opioid analgesics|acetaminophen]]
 # Clinical features
 - Painless hematuria, pyuria, oliguria, or polyuria
 - Colicky flank pain